- Animal Kingdom

 Contemporary - Click Here for Menus

 Chef Mickey's - One of the best places to meet the Fab 5 Disney Characters.
 Located on the 4th floor Concourse this buffet-style restaurant features carved meats, a variety of salads, a special kids' buffet and a make-your-own-sundae and dessert bar that is not to be believed.
 Dine here for breakfast or dinner.

 Fort Wilderness - Click Here for Menus

 Hoop-Dee-Doo Revue - This dinner show offers a wild-west themed vaudeville show with a troupe of six singers and dancers along with banjo and piano players.
 Dinner consists of all-you-care-to-eat ribs, chicken, corn, beans, salad, bread and strawberry shortcake.
 All seating offers good views and cast tries to include the balcony in on some fun.

 Grand Floridian - Click Here for Menus

 1900 Park Fare - This restaurant is very much like Chef Mickey's although a little more low-key (well, at least when the organ is not playing).
 Breakfast and dinner buffets are offered, complete with separate kids' buffets.
 At breakfast characters include Mary Poppins, Alice, the Mad Hatter and some Pooh Friends.
-Diner is Cinderella's Happily Ever After Feast hosted by Cinderella and Prince Charming.
-Some of their storybook friends may surprise you too!
+Dinner is Cinderella's Happily Ever After Feast hosted by Cinderella and Prince Charming, with the Evil Stepsisters.

 Polynesian Village Resort - Click Here for Menus